 Agreed, Lisa has great advice.
 Kamloops is a small place with most entertainment going on down by the Thompson River - music in the park every night through August.
 The drive is very pretty up through Salmon Arm and if you get chance to stop off and cool down, do so at Canoe Beach - water is so warm and great to swim in!
 Agree with Lisa for the rest of the trip.
-Happy travels! about 2 years ago
+Happy travels! over 2 years ago